-Rendering of services
+(i) Rendering of services and sponsorship income

-Revenue in relation to rendering of services is recognised depending on whether the outcome of the services can be estimated reliably.
-If the outcome can be estimated reliably then the stage of completion of the services is used to determine the appropriate level of revenue to be recognised in the period.
+Revenue in relation to rendering of services and sponsorship income is recognised depending on whether the outcome of the services or event can be estimated reliably.
+If the outcome can be estimated reliably then the stage of completion is used to determine the appropriate level of revenue to be recognised in the period.